 There is a difference between a Licensed and a Board Certified Orthodontist.
 All practicing orthodontists are licensed; only about 30% of all licensed orthodontists are Board Certified.
-Board certification is a unique honor following a process by which an individual orthodontist is thoroughly examined by an expert panel as to orthodontic knowledge and clinical skills.
+Board certification is a unique honor following a process by which the orthodontist is thoroughly examined by an expert panel on general orthodontic knowledge and clinical skills.

 What is the process by which orthodontists may become board certified?

-The process of becoming Board Certified involves passing a thorough Written Examination covering all areas of information on which an orthodontist should be knowledgeable.
-Following successful completion of the Written Examination, the orthodontist then takes a Scenario-Based Oral Clinical Examination, in the presence of at least a dozen current ABO Board Certified Orthodontists.
-During the oral examination, the orthodontist is tested on a wide variety of academic and clinical topics.
-Certification is awarded for a limited time period, after which the orthodontist must retake the Clinical Examination in order to maintain a board-certified status.
+The process of becoming Board Certified involves passing a Written Examination covering all areas of information on which an orthodontist should be knowledgeable.
+Following successful completion of the Written Examination, the orthodontist then takes a Scenario-Based Oral Examination, in the presence of a panel of ABO Board Certified Orthodontists.
+During the oral examination, the orthodontist is tested on a wide variety of orthodontic cases and academic / clinical topics.
+Board Certification is awarded for a limited time period, after which the orthodontist must retake the Oral Examination in order to maintain a board-certified status.

 If Board Certification is voluntary, why would an orthodontist become board certified?

 The passage of the examination process is a demonstration to the dental profession and the general public of the orthodontist’s pursuit of continued proficiency and excellence in orthodontics.
-It exemplifies a practitioner’s commitment to continue to keep abreast of the latest advances in patient care, and to continue to deliver these latest advances to patients.
+It exemplifies the orthodontist’s commitment to keep abreast of the latest advances in patient care, and to continue to deliver these latest advances to patients.